 Generally speaking, more Chiropractors (DCs) are clued into the muscular aspects of pain & dysfunction than the medical profession.
 Yet the majority of DCs are very locked into the “misaligned vertebrae” or “fixated facet (vertebral) joint” concept.
 While that is certainly a factor for a lot of people, many chiropractors do NOT pay enough attention to the potential musculo-fascial components of such soft tissue issues. …

 Ideally, chiropractors, when indicated, treat the muscles too or have soft tissue therapists on hand to perform the necessary treatments.
 Many of them, though a small percentage, trained in Receptor-Tonus Technique, developed by Drs.
 Ray Nimmo & James Vannerson, chiropractors who taught this method to many DCs a few decades ago.

-Receptor-Tonus Technique was the forerunner of modern American neuromuscular therapy, popularized by Paul St. John.
+Receptor-Tonus Technique was the forerunner of modern American Neuromuscular Therapy (NMT), popularized by Paul St. John.

 So WHAT Causes the Pain?